Salina Cruz

 Salina Cruz is a major seaport on the Pacific coast of the Mexican state of Oaxaca.
-It is the state's third-largest city and is the municipal seat of the municipality of the same name.
+It is the state's fourth-largest city and is the municipal seat of the municipality of the same name.

 It is part of the Tehuantepec District in the west of the Istmo Region.

-The city had a 2005 census population of 71,314, while its municipality, with an area of 131.9 km2 had a population of 76,219, the state's fourth-largest municipality in population.
+The city had a 2020 census population of 76,660, while its municipality, with an area of 131.9 km2 had a population of 84,438, the state's fifth-largest municipality in population.

-The port was developed in the late 19th century due to its location at the southern terminus of the Ferrocarril Transístmico, which carried freight across the Isthmus of Tehuantepec.
+The port was developed in the late 19th century due to its location at the southern terminus of the Tren Interoceánico, which carried freight across the Isthmus of Tehuantepec.

 History

-Salina Cruz, was founded by the Spanish in 1522 under whose command Pedro de Alvarado came.
+Salina Cruz was founded in 1522 by the Spanish, under whose command Pedro de Alvarado came.
 It was given the name "Salina de la Santa Cruz" as its official foundation day was the Catholic day of the holy cross.